 Finally, to bring all the questions into a perspective here’s your free test plan template.

 So, that sums it up!
-Thanks for making it to the end, and I hope you find the second part of the article useful.
+We hope you find the second part of the article useful.
 Here’s your reward: the test progress report template.
 Use it wisely!